 Drop us a comment on here or via Instagram.
 I would be happy to spend 10 minutes answering a question, than having to spend 2 hours with someone who’s wasted their time or money and needs their whole blog migrating over because of either a bad or ill informed choice.

-In Part 2, I’ll talk about blog platforms (WordPress, Medium and so on), and what’s important when it comes to writing your blog content – and we’ll touch on that all important (and often over-used in a sales pitch) – “SEO”
+In Part 2, I’ll talk about starting a blog – platforms (WordPress, Medium and so on), and what’s important when it comes to writing your blog content – and we’ll touch on that all important (and often over-used in a sales pitch) – “SEO”

 If you’re looking for some great SEO advice, then check out the guys at Candour, and their podcast.
 It’s informative, and free.
 Likewise, Clark St James have some amazing blogs that will help no end, and if you’re looking for results on google, then I’d probably start with this.